NwoguGlory1/HairrSynC/README.md

 Access the website at http://localhost:8000/store

 ## Usage
-Browse through the different categories of hair products available on the website.
+Browse through the various categories of hair products available on the website.
 Click on All Products to view its details and add it to your cart.
 Navigate to a specific product page (Straight Hairs, Wavy Hairs, etc) and click Add To Cart button to add it to cart.
 Click the cart logo on the nav bar to navigate to the Shopping Page, review your selected items and proceed to checkout.